Kir-Antipov/smart-recipes/README.md

 }
 ```

 Now it's time to add some sweet conditions.
-Here're our goals:
+Here are our goals:

  1) This recipe should be available only at `midnight` and `sunrise`, 'cause nobody crafts explosives in the light of day
  2) The recipe should be available only when `weather's clear`, 'cause we don't want our gunpowder to get damp